 Substrate feeders live on or in their food source.
 Substrate feeders eat their way through their food.
 Some examples of substrate feeders are earthworms and caterpillars.

 Earthworms are deposit feeders and survive on dead vegetation.
 As worms do not possess teeth or jaws, they cannot bite through anything hard.
 Earthworms survive on small particles which are sucked into their mouth.
-Small, decaying leaves, grassroots and cuttings, and decaying roots can be found in soil.
+Small, decaying leaves, grassroots cuttings, and decaying roots can be found in the soil.